Suggestion from Luke.

 When setting a shortcut, QAP check if the shortcut is already assigned to another favorite or to one of the QAP menus triggers.
 If yes, it will ask for another shortcut.

-Starting with v8.1, you can create shortcuts for Left only, Right only or Any keyboard modifiers (Shift, Alt, Ctrl and Win keys).
+All these mouse buttons or keys can be combined with one or more of the keyboard modifiers on the left side: Shift, Alt, Ctrl and Win keys.
+You can create shortcuts for Left only, Right only or Any keyboard modifiers.
 For example, Left Alt + Space and Right Alt + Space can launch different favorites or submenus.
 In the hotkeys lists, left modifiers are prefixes with "<" (for example "<Alt+Space") and right modifiers with ">" (for example, ">Alt+Space").

 To get a global view of your keyboards or mouse shortcuts, click the Hotkeys button in the Settings window.
 In the shortcuts list of the Manage Hotkeys window, you can sort shortcuts by Menu, Favorite Name, Hotkey or Favorite Location.
 Double click a shortcut to change or remove its assigned hotkey.